-The Center for Experimental Humanities offers a rigorous program with a unique curriculum that combines innovative, socially engaged and outward-looking scholarship with the strengths of established modes of academic inquiry.
-For more than two decades, the Center for Experimental Humanities in its previous form, the Draper Program, has been an excellent fit for students whose scholarly interests are most fruitfully explored outside the boundaries of conventionally organized academic disciplines, who wish to take ownership of their education, and who are interested in the nexus of creativity and criticality.
+XE offers a rigorous program with a unique curriculum that combines innovative, socially engaged and outward-looking scholarship with the strengths of established modes of academic inquiry.
+For more than two decades, XE in its previous forms, the Draper Program and Center for Experimental Humanities, has been an excellent fit for students whose scholarly interests are most fruitfully explored outside the boundaries of conventionally organized academic disciplines, who wish to take ownership of their education, and who are interested in the nexus of creativity and criticality.

 When may I start my studies?